-(2) In addition to the transcript, the candidate receives a diploma supplement in English bearing the date of the transcript.
+- (2) In addition to the transcript, the candidate receives a diploma supplement in English bearing the date of the transcript.
 This document certifies the awarding of the academic degree in accordance with article 2.

-(3) If the master's examination was not passed or deemed as not passed, the examination committee issues a written notice, which also states to what extent and, if appropriate, within what period, the master's examination may be repeated.
+In addition, a grade distribution chart for the appropriate cohort will be handed out showing ECTS grades (relative grades). - (3) If the master's examination was not passed or deemed as not passed, the examination committee issues a written notice, which also states to what extent and, if appropriate, within what period, the master's examination may be repeated.
 The notification of any examination which was not passed also contains information on the possibilities for appeal.
 Upon application and submission of a deregistration certificate, the candidate receives a certificate detailing all completed examinations and the grades obtained as well as the examinations required for the master's examination which were not taken.
 This written confirmation is signed by the chair of the examination committee.